tenstorrent/tt-metal/CONTRIBUTING.md

   #41: Fix data format error in Gelu op.
   ```

+- The following is not allowed in commit messages:
+  - Commit messages which state that a code review or comments are being
+    addressed.
+You must explicitly state what you are doing in each commit even
+    if it's just cosmetic.

 ### Code reviews

 - A PR must be opened for any code change with the following criteria: